 That’s a big multiplier, and it compounds over time, as future visitors to our partners’ blogs may also stumble upon our content.

-All in all, guest posting has helped us reach more than 1 million people; I wrote about that – along with our strategy for pitching guest posts – here.
+All in all, guest blogging has helped us reach more than 1 million people; Check out the link above to learn everything about our approach, including our strategy for pitching guest posts.